Cortical-interactome/scLRSomatoDev/README.md

 Listening on http://0.0.0.0:3838
 ```

-Copy the link written after "Listening on" on a web browser.
+The app will be up and running at http://localhost:3838.
 The shiny app scLRSomatoDev should be displayed after few minutes.

 > [!NOTE]
 >  You do not have to go through all these steps each time to launch the scLRSomatoDev shiny App. **You have to build the image only the first time**.